 The client asked UP to carry the concert and its message to a wider audience.
 They also felt that the existing identity and website did not fully reflect the contemporary nature of the Concert itself.
 What’s more, they wanted to communicate more strongly that the Concert was a celebration to recognize each year’s Nobel Peace Prize Laureate.
 A key aspect of the brief was that the project team needed to be truly international — with members in Sweden, Norway and the USA — to work with client teams based in those locations.

 Alongside the website we also prepared a national advertising campaign that ran in Norway, as well as Nobel’s first online advertising campaign that included social media (Facebook, Twitter, YouTube) and banner advertising.

 A number of different design directions were initially explored looking at typography, color and the Nobel medal icon itself.
-These were re ned down until a nal design approach was found that reflected both the heritage of Nobel and the Peace Prize itself as well as the more contemporary nature of the Concert.
+These were narrowed down until a new design approach was found that reflected both the heritage of Nobel and the Peace Prize itself, as well as the more contemporary nature of the Concert.

 The online campaign ran at www.dagbladet.no from 5 to 9 December and resulted in 5.7 million impressions.
 The website received nearly 30,000 unique visitors between its launch in late October and the end of December, with a total of 82,000 page view impressions between November and December.
-This is an increase of more than 100% from 2010.
+This was an increase of more than 100% from 2010.
 The peak was on 11 December, the day of the Nobel Peace Prize Concert, with 9,000 impressions.